 Each classroom contains a robust curriculum including botany, zoology, experimental science, art and music (composition, theory, and appreciation), geography, history, sensorial materials, mathematics, language, and practical life.

-Garden Campus, located at 913 E Cumberland Drive, Louisville, TN 37777, offers two Early Childhood classrooms (3-6 years).
+Garden Campus, located at 913 E Cumberland Drive, Louisville, TN 37777, offers three Early Childhood classrooms (3-6 years).

-Forest Campus, located at 544 Canton Hollow Road, Knoxville, TN 37934, offers two Early Childhood (3-6 years) classrooms, one Lower Elementary classroom (1st – 3rd grades), one Upper Elementary classroom (4th – 6th grades), and one Adolescent classroom (7th – 8th grades).
+Forest Campus, located at 544 Canton Hollow Road, Knoxville, TN 37934, offers two Early Childhood (3-6 years) classrooms, one Lower Elementary classroom (1st – 3rd grades), one Upper Elementary & Adolescent classroom (4th – 8th grades).